thiblahute/meson-website/Quick-guide.md

 Using Meson
 ==

 Meson has been designed to be as easy to use as possible.
 This page outlines the basic use cases.
-For more advanced cases refer to Meson's command line help which is accessible with the command <tt>meson.py --help</tt>.
+For more advanced cases refer to Meson's command line help which is accessible with the command `meson.py --help`.

 Requirements
 --